GnomedDev/mkw-sp/www/features.markdown

 ## Misc

 **In-Game Updater** [stebler, Star, Palapeli, Zach]<br />
-MKW-SP can be updated in-game.
+MKW-SPC can be updated in-game.

 **Wii Menu Channel** [stebler, Palapeli, Zach]<br />
-An MKW-SP channel can now be installed to the Wii Menu.
+An MKW-SPC channel can now be installed to the Wii Menu.
 It functions as a shortcut.

 **Custom Save System** [stebler, riidefi]<br />
 The rksys.dat format is replaced with per-license ini files.
 More than 4 licenses (for now the UI can [handle up to 6](/assets/6-licenses.png)) and [additional settings](/assets/license-settings.png) are supported.
 Ghosts are moved to separate files and everything is always unlocked.
 All the files are stored on the SD or USB device.

 **Translations** [MK Translation Project, stebler]<br />
 All languages (plus Dutch) are supported in all versions of the game.
-Some of the MKW-SP-specific strings are also translated.
+Some of the MKW-SPC-specific strings are also translated.

 **Storage Benchmark** [stebler]<br />
 The speed of SD/USB devices can be tested in various workloads.